Nxjiii/Country-Picker/README.md

 ## Run the App

-Run the app with the following command:
+Run the app with the following command (subsitute France with any country for pre-selection):

 ```bash
 python -m country_picker --select France